SYDNEY

 A wave of sadness washed over me, and tears pricked at the corners of my eyes.
 I had no idea what fate had in store for me at the hands of Alpha Gray, but I knew he would surely hurt me when he returned.
 Given his ruthless reputation, I was certain I'd face brutal punishment at his hands.

-I had so many questions but no answers.
-All I knew was that I was trapped, alone, and at the mercy of the alpha who seemed to hate me.
-I wrapped my arms around my knees and let out a soft sob, the sound echoing off the stone walls.
+I have so many questions in my mind right now, but no answers.
+All I know is that I am trapped, alone, and at the mercy of the alpha who seems to hate me.

+I wrap my arms around my knees and let out a soft sob, the sound echoing off the stone walls.
 Now that I was alone, I finally let the tears flow freely—the ones I'd been holding back earlier because I didn't want the pack members to see me cry.

 Suddenly, a gentle voice whispered in my mind, "Sydney, don't cry."

-But nothing had happened.
-I had begun to lose hope, wondering if I was wolf-less or if something was wrong with me.
+For two years, I had begun to lose hope, wondering if I was wolf-less or if something was wrong with me.
 And yet, here in this dark, damp dungeon, I finally heard the voice.

 "Who are you?"
 I thought, trying to communicate with the voice.